jasand-pereza/creative-market-project/README.md

-# Free Trial email verification tool – Scope/Project Info Document
+# Free Trial Email Verification Tool – Scope/Project Info Document

 ### Project summary
 This document outlines the scope for this project.
 It will break down high-level tasks by including a description for each item.